Lothringen/CVR-Problem/README.md

 Since this is an NP-Hard problem, the purpose is not to find the optimal solution but the best possible.
 Hence, the four following heuristics are designed and implemented in this project:

 * Constructive heuristic of savings based on the Clark-Wright method.
-* Another greedy constructive heuristic - closest neighbour.
+* Another greedy constructive heuristic - closest neighbor.
 * Constructive heuristic of cluster-first, route-second.
-Clusters build through sweep algorithm, TSP solved with closest neighbour heuristic.
+Clusters build through sweep algorithm, TSP solved with closest neighbor heuristic.
 * An additional constructive heuristic of cluster-first, route-second.
 Clusters are build with savings algorithm, TSP solved with 2-OPT.

 ## Setup